Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Pyrotechnic

-- Added knockback to the rockets.
+- Added knockback to rockets.
-- When the barrage ability is activated and the crossbow is already loaded, the crossbow instantly loads the additional barrage rockets.
+- When the barrage ability is activated and the crossbow is already loaded, the crossbow loads the additional barrage rockets.
 - Players can now use the rocket launcher to rocket jump.
 - Added recoil to the rocket launcher.